department-of-veterans-affairs/va.gov-team/products/ask-va/research/Business line engagement/Center for Women Veterans/October 12, 2023.md

-# October 12, 2023: Center for Women Veterans business line review
+# October 12, 2023: Meeting with the Center for Women Veterans and VA.gov content

 *Ask VA Integration Team*